kozhurkin/pipers/README.md

 ```

 ### pp.Tail()
-As mentioned above, Pipers returns an error immediately.\
+As mentioned above, pipers returns an error immediately.\
 However, concurrently running goroutines may be executed for some time.\
 If you need to be guaranteed to wait for parallel running goroutines to complete, use `pp.Tail()`.
 ``` golang